Jason-ZW/cnrancher-induction-training-documents/README.md

 **Docker Related**

-1. Use Dockerfile build a docker image.
+1. Build a docker image using Dockerfile.
-2. Use Dockerfile multi-stage build a docker image.
+2. Build a docker image using Dockerfile with multi-stage features.
 3. Run a containerized service with a docker-compose and use the host network.
 4. Complete network communication between two containers via veth-paris & network namespaces.